leonitousconforti/the-moby-effect/README.md

 - Version negotiating: either install a specific version for the moby api that you are targeting or just keep your docker install somewhat up-to-date and you should have no problems

-- CommonJS: I understand this might be a deal breaker to some, but this is a ESM only package

 ## Todo/Future :bulb:
 - Add more examples
 - Finish implementing all common docker commands